flutter/flutter-intellij/docs/building.md

 ## Releasing the plugin

-Update the changelog, then generate plugin.xml changes using `bin/plugin generate`.
+Update the changelog, then generate `plugin.xml` changes using `.bin/plugin generate`.
 Commit and submit these changes.

 For major releases:
 - Name the branch `release_<release number>` and push to github